MachadoLhes/restQL-clojure/README.md

 [![Build Status](https://travis-ci.org/B2W-BIT/restQL-core.svg?branch=master)](https://travis-ci.org/B2W-BIT/restQL-core)
 # restQL-Core

-restQL is a microservice query language that makes easy to fetch information from multiple services in the most efficient manner. restQL-core is a lib that does the heavy lifting and can be used directly in Java clients.
+restQL-core allows you to run restQL queries directly from JVM applications, making easy to fetch information from multiple services in the most efficient manner.

-To use restQL regular syntax please check [restQL-Server here](https://github.com/B2W-BIT/restQL-server).
+If you're using another languagem or working in a client application you may want to check  [restQL-Server](https://github.com/B2W-BIT/restQL-server).

 In restQL you build queries expressing the fields and resources to fetch: